Table of contents

 This recipe is ideal for a medium dog and contains around half the recommended calories.
 The receipt contains 10g of fat and 88g of carbs

 350g potatoes, boiled or plain mash

 6tbsp giblet stock

-Like all recipes I have made, Missy and Roxy are really easy to do.
-Just mix them all up and place them in a bowl and watch your dogs woof it down.
+Like all recipes I have made, Missy and Roxy are straightforward to do.
+Mix them all up, place them in a bowl, and watch your dogs woof it down.